KhaledHosseini/play-microservices/scheduler/scheduler-service/readme.md

 ![Kafka-ui](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/gcwqxf16jbig0q3xxzn7.PNG)

-> - As you can see, you can view and manage brokers, topics and consumers.
-We will return to these items later.
+> - From the interface, you have the ability to view and manage brokers, topics, and consumers.
+We'll revisit these elements in more detail shortly.
 > - Run `docker-compose down`
 > - Our required services are ready and running.
 Now it is time to Prepare development environment for our scheduler service.